Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 \subsection{Performance of the ARA stations A2 and A3}

 The first data from the deep ARA detector have been recorded by stations A2 and A3.
 Station A1 could not deliver data in the year 2013 due to an issue in the communications system.
-We plan to fix this problem in the 2015-2016 Antarctic summer season.
+This problem was repaired in the 2015-2016 Antarctic summer season and all 3 stations are now operational.

-The positions of the two stations, as embedded in the full ARA37 design, are shown in Figure \ref{fig_arageom}.
+The positions of A2 and A3, as embedded in the full ARA37 design, are shown in Figure \ref{fig_arageom}.
 Their structure closely follows the ARA baseline design as described in Section \ref{sc_generalDT}.
-After being deployed in February 2013, the stations recorded 10 months of data until the end of that year (Figure \ref{fig_ARA23Life}).
-Due to various infrastructural issues and optimizations that interrupted the detector operation, there were several extended periods of down time, sometimes lasting for days.
+After being deployed in February 2013, the stations recorded data for 10 months until the end of that year (Figure \ref{fig_ARA23Life}).
+Due to various infrastructural issues and optimizations which interrupted the detector operation, there were several extended periods of down time, sometimes lasting for days.
 Therefore, the two detectors were only running $75\%$ of the time and correspondingly accumulated about $228$ (A2) and $220$ (A3) days of live time during those months.
-Meanwhile, station operation has become more stable through debugging and optimization of the data acquisition \textbf{(DAQ)} firmware and software and through the development of new monitoring tools which allow us to identify and solve problems within a few hours.
+Meanwhile, station operation has become more stable through debugging and optimization of the data acquisition (DAQ) firmware and software.
+In addition to that, new monitoring tools have been developed which allow us to identify and solve problems within a few hours.
 This resulted in a significant rise in live time for the year 2014.
 The dead time during operations due to digitizer occupancy and the limited data transfer bandwidth is very small and less than $1\%$ of the total run-time.

 Of the 32 deep in-ice measurement channels in the two stations, 31 are fully operational.
 The bottom Hpol channel on string 4 (D4BH) in A2 shows strong noise fluctuations which are believed to be due to a damaged LNA.
-Figure \ref{fig_calPulserD5} shows a Vpol pulser waveform as recorded by A3.
-One can see the fully operational Vpol antennas.
-Because of the polarization of the signal, the pulser is not observed in the Hpol antennas.
-The RMS of the background noise on the two stations is relatively stable throughout the year, as it is shown for A2 in Figure \ref{fig_stationRMS2}.
+Figure \ref{fig_calPulserD5} shows pulser waveforms of both polarizations as recorded by A3.
+One can see the clear absence of a signal in the antennas polarized perpendicular to the emitted signal, which indicates that the two polarizations are very well-separated.
+The RMS of the background noise on the two stations is relatively stable throughout the year, as shown for A2 in Figure \ref{fig_stationRMS2}.